What is registration and who must register?

 What is registration?

-AICIS registration refers to the registration of a business that imports an industrial chemical into Australia or locally manufactures an industrial chemical (referred to as an 'introducer').
-Around 7,350 businesses are currently registered with us.
+This refers to the AICIS registration of a business that imports industrial chemicals into Australia or locally manufactures industrial chemicals (referred to as an 'introducer').
+You register by completing an online form and paying a fee.

 You must register your business before you import or manufacture an industrial chemical in any given registration year.
 Our registration year is 1 September - 31 August.

 Registration helps us to keep Australia’s chemical industry informed about their legal obligations.
 We use the revenue from registration to assess the risks of industrial chemicals, monitor compliance with our new laws, and support business and communication activities.